wyatt8740/idb/README.md

 An emulation of a handful of useful adb commands I use for Android devices, adapted for jailbroken iOS devices connected via USB.

+It currently has been tested on iDevices ranging from iOS 4 to iOS 10, but it should work on 2.x up through whatever the most recent that can run an SSH daemon is.

 Now (as of early 2020) supports multiple iOS devices connected simultaneously!
 Use `idb -u UDID [command]` to try it!